-Xu Changjun: In June 2010, not long after I was appointed President of the Tianjin Conservatory of Music, I spearheaded a series of academic exchanges and proposed an international strategy for the school.
+In June 2010, not long after I was appointed President of the Tianjin Conservatory of Music, I spearheaded a series of academic exchanges and proposed an international strategy for the school.
 Juilliard’s President Emeritus Joseph W. Polisi and I got to know each other back when I was vice president of the Central Conservatory of Music.
-When we met again in Tianjin August 2011, it was like a reunion of old friends after a long separation and we had a good chat.
+When we met again in August 2011, it was like a reunion of old friends after a long separation and we had a good chat.
 The following year, Joseph paid another visit to China, and I invited him to a panel discussion.
 The exchange strengthened our mutual understanding.
-Therefore, when Joseph brought up his idea of developing a branch campus to me, we clicked right away, forming what we know today as The Tianjin Juilliard School.
-Currently, the graduate program offers three majors: Orchestral Studies, Chamber Music and Collaborative Piano, focusing on cultivating collaborative piano.
+When Joseph brought up his idea of developing a branch campus to me, we connected right away, forming what we know today as The Tianjin Juilliard School.
+Currently, the graduate program offers three majors: Orchestral Studies, Chamber Music and Collaborative Piano.
 These are areas where there is demand for high-level musicians in China.

-In the summer of 2007, at a composer’s master class during the Aspen Music Festival in the U.S., a famous composer and I discussed about whether classical music is declining in Europe and how it is thriving in China.
-I said that although there are varying opinions of whether classical music is declining in Europe, it is undeniable that it is growing rapidly in China.
+In the summer of 2007, at a composer’s master class during the Aspen Music Festival in the U.S., the composer and I discussed whether classical music is declining in Europe and how it is thriving in China.
+I said that although there are varying opinions on whether classical music is declining in Europe, it is undeniable that it is growing rapidly in China.

-I am convinced that Juilliard in Tianjin will have long-term positive impact on inject powerful impetus into the advancement of classical music in China and Asia.
+I am convinced that Juilliard in Tianjin will have long-term positive impact on the advancement of classical music in China and Asia.